 The Centre for Systems Philosophy

 The Centre for Systems Philosophy (founded in 2012) is a privately funded not-for-profit organisation based in Surrey, United Kingdom.
-We use systems approaches to investigate foundational philosophical questions.
+We build models to help us understand complex natural systems.

 We have undertaken collaborative projects with local and international organisations, including Oregon State University, the University of Hull, the University of Wales TSD, the International Society for the Systems Sciences, the Bertalanffy Centre for the Study of Systems Science and the International Council on Systems Engineering.

-David founded the CSP in 2012, as a vehicle for promoting his vision that the systems perspective can significantly aid research into foundational questions.
-This vision is based on his belief that foundational questions seek to untangle complex realities, and that the systems approach is our current-best way of scientifically engaging with complexity.
-His projects are aimed at extending and refining the concepts, principles and methods of Systemology, with a view to finding better ways to ask deep questions and more productive ways to work on answering them.
+David founded the CSP in 2012, as a vehicle for promoting his vision that the systems perspective can significantly aid research into foundational questions and complex realities.
+His projects are aimed at extending and refining the concepts, principles and methods of Systemology, with a view to finding better ways to find good questions to ask in complex scenarios, and more productive ways to work on answering them.

 David has an academic background in engineering, philosophy and the study of religions, professional experience in high-technology project management and academic research, and a long history of service on the boards of research-oriented charities and the committees of academic research centres and societies.

 Julie joined the CSP full-time in January 2021 to expand the reach and impact of the CSP’s work.
 She has been a pro bono Scientific Advisor to the Centre since its inception, in parallel with her consultancy career, and co-authored a number of the Centre's publications.

 She brings an academic background in pure and applied mathematics, with a focus on modelling and simulation for decision analysis in complex adaptive systems.
 She has consulted across a wide range of industries, most recently in business strategy and organisational design in the context of digital business transformation.